Larry Elder attacked by egg-throwing agitators in Los Angeles

 This is a developing story.
 Check back for updates.

-Lee Ross contributed reporting
+Lee Ross contributed reporting.